-Join Morten Rand-Hendriksen for an in-depth discussion in this video Widgets in Twenty Thirteen, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Widgets in Twenty Thirteen, part of WordPress Themes: Twenty Thirteen.

 2013 comes with two widgetized areas called primary and secondary.
 In most themes, the primary widgetized area is in the side bar while the secondary is in the footer.
 In 2013 this has been turned on it's head and the primary area is the footer widgets while the secondary area is in the side bar.
 This is a good indication of how the theme designers and authors intended the theme to be used, without sidebars, and there is a good reason for that.
 Blog owners tend to use the sidebar to overload the page with extra content that distracts from the main message of the page.